nextgenusfs/amptk/README.md

 ufits install --install_unite -f GTGARTCATCGAATCTTTG -r TCCTCCGCTTATTGATATGC
 ```

 This commands will download the newest UNITE curated ITS databases.
 It will first download the UNITE curated general release, reformat the UNITE headers to be compatible with UTAX classifier training, trim the data to correspond to the primers you used to generate your amplicons, i.e. ITS2 via fTIS7/ITS4, and then finally will train the UTAX classifier with these data.
-The script will then download the UNTIE+INSD database, reformat taxonomy in headers, trim with primers, and then create a USEARCH database.
+The script will then download the UNTIE+INSD database, reformat taxonomy in headers and then create a USEARCH database.
 The resulting databases are stored in the `DB` folder of the `ufits` directory and are given the names UTAX.udb and USEARCH.udb respectively.

 Issuing the `ufits taxonomy` command will inform you which databases have been properly configured as well as usage instructions:

 ```
 $ ufits taxonomy
 Usage:       ufits taxonomy <arguments>
-version:     0.2.5
+version:     0.2.6

 Description: Script maps OTUs to taxonomy information and can append to an OTU table (optional).
 By default the script
              uses a hybrid approach, e.g. gets taxonomy information from UTAX as well as BLAST-like hits from the larger